kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Rolling the gate out across nodes.** A kubelet starts declaring `DownwardAPIAssignedResources` once the gate is enabled on it.
 Until enough nodes declare it, a pod referencing these values stays `Pending` with a scheduling event, rather than running somewhere that cannot serve it.
 That is a visible and recoverable state.

 **Rolling the gate back on a node affects the pods using it.** Disabling the gate on a node requires restarting its kubelet, and the pods there that reference these values are failed on restart.
 Pods that do not reference them, and everything on nodes where the gate stays enabled, are untouched; no CPU or memory assignment changes, since this feature only reports it.
-A rollback should drain the pods using these values first — see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart) — which turns the rollback into an ordinary rescheduling rather than a disruption.
+A rollback should drain the pods using these values first — see [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart) — which turns the rollback into an ordinary rescheduling rather than a disruption.

 ###### What specific metrics should inform a rollback?